 Some say, ......."
-Genetically the Pomeranian does NOT carry the piebald gene". .......which is what is needed for the large amounts of white coloring on any breed.
+Genetically the Pomeranian does NOT carry the white gene . .......which is what is needed for the large amounts of white coloring on any breed.
 The only way that gene could come into existance is for breedings to have occurred somewhere along the line with Maltese or Shih Tzu. ???????

-The important issue is the SS which is a a description ot the Spotting gene.
+The important issue is the SS which is a a description ot the white gene.

 The information below is taken from Malcolm Willis' "Genetics of the Dog" The genetic makeup for the YT is: